 PWRs

 For PWR plants with large dry and sub-atmospheric containments, as well as AP1000, findings related to the accident categories ISLOCA and SGTR.
 Certain accident sequences that lead to core damage with high reactor pressure, dry steam generator, and low steam generator pressure (High-Dry-Low or HDL) conditions can lead to a consequential steam generator tube rupture (C-SGTR).
-A typical example of such an accident scenario is a station blackout with a loss of auxiliary feedwater.
-Though other situations can lead to the potential for C-SGTR (e.g. over-pressure from ATWS, a large main steam line break().
+A typical example of such an accident scenario in an exsting PWR reactor, is a station blackout with a loss of auxiliary feedwater.
+A typical example of such an accident scenario for an AP-1000 reactor would be a station blackout or transients with failure to depressurize the RCS (e.g., due to ADS and PRHR failures).
+Though other situations can lead to the potential for C-SGTR (e.g. over-pressure from ATWS, a large main steam line break, (deliberate action to isolate feed to a faulted steam generator), these other sources are generally understood to be lower contibutors to LERF.
 A C-SGTR is more of a concern for Combustion Engineering (CE) plants.
 Consult the Risk Assessment for Operational Events (RASP) Manual Volume 5 for more information.

 For the PWR plants with ice condenser containments, findings related to ISLOCA, SGTR, and SBO accident categories.